top of page

 A fun game I would play would be, "I hear what you are saying, so help me get to yes."
 Mommy is saying no because of "x," so what can you suggest that will get me to yes!
 This game does two things, and it lets them know that their opinion matters and you respect that; it also engages their imagination, which is critical if the other parent is abusive.
 Imagination is the spark of hope.
 Another game you can play is the know your truth game.
 You can say my shoes are green, which is the wrong color, and have your child correct you, "no mommy your shoes are blue."
 This is a fun game and can help kids against the gas-lighting attempts from the toxic parent.

 The last one is to empower your child to speak their mind.
 Gone are the days of parenting with the do as I say because I'm the grown-up.
 We are not raising kids to work in the factories or be good soldiers, so our parenting needs to reflect innovation, independence, and empowerment to help them make good life choices.
-The relationship you build is one of respect, unconditional love, and the strength to hold onto what is important to them.
+You build a relationship of respect, unconditional love, and the strength to hold onto what is important to them.
 Your job as their parent is to give them the tools in their toolbox to thrive.

 Follow me on Facebook, Youtube, or visit my website for more info!